abbddkr/django-tiny-blog/README.md

 # Django Tiny Blog

-Django Tiny Blog is a RESTful API-based blog application built with Django Rest Framework (DRF).
+Django Tiny Blog is a RESTful API-based tiny blog application built with Django Rest Framework.
 It allows users to create, read, update, and delete blog posts and users.
-The API is secured, and users must provide a JWT (JSON Web Token) key to perform CRUD operations.
+The API is secured, and users must provide a JSON Web Token key to perform CRUD operations.

 ## Features

-- User Registration: Users can register and create an account.
 - Authentication: Users can obtain a JWT token by providing valid credentials.
 - Create, Read, Update, and Delete Posts: Users can perform CRUD operations on blog posts.
 - Create, Read, Update, and Delete Users: Admin users can manage user accounts.
 - Security: JWT authentication is implemented to ensure secure access to the API.
+- Easy Admin Panel: This project includes Django's built-in Admin Dashboard, providing an easy interface for managing and updating content.

 ## Installation